13th Annual Orchestral Composition Competition

-Members of The East Carolina University Orchestra, Jorge Richter, Director, will perform the single winning work on the March 17, 2018, NC NewMusic Initiative concert on the East Carolina University campus in Greenville, NC.
+Members of The East Carolina University Orchestra, Jorge Richter, Director, will perform the single winning work during the orchestra's 2018-2019 season, on a NC NewMusic Initiative concert on the East Carolina University campus in Greenville, NC.

 The composer of the winning work must be available to attend the festival.
 Every attempt will be made by the festival staff to provide accommodations for visitors, and to subsidize costs of travel.
 The composer of the winning work may also be asked to conduct a seminar, introducing their work to students and other festival attendants.